TranslationalBioinformaticsUnit/LIBRA/Python/README.md

 - LIBRA fine-tuning code
   - Use paired-omics arrays as input for fine_tune_libra.py
-    - Use "fine_tune_libra.py" for networks training
+    - Use "fine_tune_libra.py" for LIBRA models training in parallel using desired grid of hyperparameters.
     > **Outputs: Different outputs generated during the training will be stored in the working directory.**

 - PPJI metric computation over all fine-tune models: